Guatemalan cuisine: Style

 Many Guatemalan dishes are cooked without the use of cooking oil, with ingredients placed directly on the comal or wrapped in leaves.
 Many Guatemalan dishes have the suffix '-ik' as part of their name; -ik means chili in several Mayan languages spoken in the country.

 Varieties of Guatemalan tamales

 There are reportedly hundreds of varieties of tamales throughout Guatemala.
-The key variations include the ingredients in the masa or dough (corn, potatoes, rice), in the filling (meat, fruits, nuts), and what it is wrapped with (leaves, husks).
-Tamales in Guatemala tend to be wrapped in green 'maxan' leaves (Calathea lutea), while chuchitos — which resemble Mexican tamales — are wrapped in corn husks.
+The key variations include the ingredients in the masa or dough (corn, potatoes, rice), in the filling (meat, fruits, nuts), and the wrapping with (leaves, husks).
+Tamales in Guatemala tend to be wrapped in green maxan leaves (Calathea lutea), while chuchitos, which resemble Mexican tamales, are wrapped in corn husks.

-The masa is made out of corn that is not sweet, such as what is known as feed corn in the United States.
+The masa is made out of corn that is not sweet, comparable to what is known as feed corn in the United States.
 In Guatemala, this non-sweet corn is called maize and the corn that Americans are used to eating on the cob (sweet corn), Guatemalans call elote.
 Tamales in Guatemala are more typically wrapped in plantain or banana leaves and maxan leaves than corn husks.
-Additionally Guatemalan tamales use cooked masa, which is prepared in a time-consuming process that requires a significant amount of work.
+Additionally, Guatemalan tamales use cooked masa, which is prepared in a time-consuming process.